Adewale1010/alx-higher_level_programming/0x0A-python-inheritance/README.md

 			size must be a positive integer, validated by integer_validator the area() method must be implemented
 		print() should print, and str() should return, the square description: [Square] <width>/<height>.

+12. My integer
+	100-my_int.py: Python class MyInt that inherits from int.
+		MyInt is a rebel.
+MyInt has == and != operators inverted